Neuve-Chapelle Indian Memorial: Prime ministerial visit

 The memorial was the site for commemorations during the First World War centenary years, including a visit in April 2015 by the Prime Minister of India Narendra Modi.
 The Indian national anthem was played, a silence held, and a wreath laid.
 Modi wrote in the visitor's book:

-I am honoured to pay homage to the Indian soldiers here at the Indian Memorial at Neuve Chappelle.
+I am honoured to pay homage to the Indian soldiers here at the Indian Memorial at Neuve Chapelle.
 Our soldiers who fought in foreign lands in the Great War, have won the admiration of the world for dedication, loyalty, courage and sacrifice.
 I salute them.